-According the interlaboratory tests performed in the past and during ongoing projects the significant, repeatable and rigid influence of parcel border quality on the value of reproducibility was observed.
+According the inter-laboratory tests performed in the past and during ongoing projects, the significant, repeatable and rigid influence of parcel border quality on the value of reproducibility was observed.
 Any other factors should not influence the validation results.
-However we observed in some cases the bias, influence of the operator, walking direction, measurements day, parcel area and size etc. But generally we expect no bias and no influence of any factors presented in the table below.
-Therefore we recommend performing bias test (basing on the formulas in ISO 5725-2 chapter 7.4.5, ISO 5275-4 chapter 4.7.2 or T-Student test).
+However, we observed in some cases the bias, influence of the operator, walking direction, measurements day, parcel area and size etc. But generally we expect no bias and no influence of any factors presented in the table below.
+Therefore, we recommend performing bias test (basing on the formulas in ISO 5725-2 chapter 7.4.5, ISO 5275-4 chapter 4.7.2 or T-Student test).
 Influence of the other factors is recommended to verifying using ANOVA analysis.

+No significant, repeatable, rigid influence

+GNSS Orthoimagery

+Parcel size

+Parcel shape

-No significant, re epeatable, rigid influence GPS orthoimagery - Parcel size Pa arcel shape No - bias (difference between mea n measured parcel area and reference area Skilled/unskilled observer (how vever training is strongly recommended) Skilled/unskilled observer (how Direction of walking 8
+No - bias (difference between mean measured parcel area and reference area)

-+
+Skilled/unskilled observer (however training is strongly recommended)

+Direction of walking

+Day, time (satellite constellation)

-Signific cant influence
+Significant influence

-GPS orthoimagery
+GNSS Orthoimagery

-Mask (i.e. trees on the parcel border) Quality of the parcel border (good and bad)
+Mask (i.e. trees on the parcel border) Quality of parcel border (good and bad)